Great Migration (African American): Discrimination and working conditions

 Populations increased so rapidly among both African-American migrants and new European immigrants that there were housing shortages in most major cities.
 With fewer resources, the newer groups were forced to compete for the oldest, most run-down housing.
 Ethnic groups created territories which they defended against change.
 Discrimination often restricted African Americans to crowded neighborhoods.
 The more established populations of cities tended to move to newer housing as it was developing in the outskirts.
 Mortgage discrimination and redlining in inner city areas limited the newer African-American migrants' ability to determine their own housing, or obtain a fair price.
 In the long term, the National Housing Act of 1934 contributed to limiting the availability of loans to urban areas, particularly those areas inhabited by African Americans.

-Migrants going to Albany, New York found poor living conditions and employment opportunities, but also higher wages and better schools and social services.
+Migrants going to Albany, New York, found poor living conditions and employment opportunities, but also higher wages and better schools and social services.
 Local organizations such as the Albany Inter-Racial Council and churches, helped them, but de facto segregation and discrimination remained well into the late 20th century.

 Migrants going to Pittsburgh and surrounding mill towns in western Pennsylvania between 1890 and 1930 faced racial discrimination and limited economic opportunities.
 The Black population in Pittsburgh jumped from 6,000 in 1880 to 27,000 in 1910.
 Many took highly paid, skilled jobs in the steel mills.
 Pittsburgh's Black population increased to 37,700 in 1920 (6.4% of the total) while the Black element in Homestead, Rankin, Braddock, and others nearly doubled.
 They succeeded in building effective community responses that enabled the survival of new communities.
 Historian Joe Trotter explains the decision process:

 Although African-Americans often expressed their views of the Great Migration in biblical terms and received encouragement from northern Black newspapers, railroad companies, and industrial labor agents, they also drew upon family and friendship networks to help in the move to Western Pennsylvania.
-They formed migration clubs, pooled their money, bought tickets at reduced rates, and often moved ingroups.
-Before they made the decision to move, they gathered information and debated the pros and cons of the process....
+They formed migration clubs, pooled their money, bought tickets at reduced rates, and often moved in groups.
+Before they made the decision to move, they gathered information and debated the pros and cons of the process ....
 In barbershops, poolrooms, and grocery stores, in churches, lodge halls, and clubhouses, and in private homes, Black people who lived in the South discussed, debated, and decided what was good and what was bad about moving to the urban North.